Jurassic World Dominion: COVID-19 pandemic

 Filming went on hiatus in March 2020 as a safety precaution due to the COVID-19 pandemic, and a decision about resuming production was originally expected within several weeks.
 During the delay, the filmmakers saved time by doing post-production work on footage already shot.
 Most of these scenes included dinosaurs, allowing the visual effects team to get started on the creatures.

 Universal eventually confirmed that filming would resume in July 2020 at Pinewood Studios.
 The company planned to spend about $5 million on safety protocols, including thousands of COVID-19 tests for each cast and crew member (who would be tested before production resumed and several times during filming).
 A medical facility would be commissioned to perform the tests, and doctors and nurses would be on site during filming.
 The cast and crew would receive COVID-19 training, and the Pinewood set would include 150 hand-sanitizer stations and 1,800 safety signs to remind them of safety precautions such as social distancing.
 Walk-through temperature-testing stations would be built.
 All members of the production team would be required to wear masks, except for the actors during filming.
 The cast received a 109-page document outlining the safety protocols.
 The 750-person production team was divided into two groups, with the larger group consisting of crew members involved in construction, props, and other pre-filming activities.
 The smaller group consisted of Trevorrow, the cast, and essential crew members.

 Filming resumed on July 6, 2020.
-An English hotel was rented by Universal for the remainder of the shoot, serving as a protective "bubble" for the cast and crew.
+The Langley Hotel, a luxury resort in Buckinghamshire, adjacent to Pinewood, was rented by Universal for the remainder of the shoot, serving as a protective "bubble" for the cast and crew.
 Both groups quarantined at the hotel for two weeks before filming resumed, and afterwards were allowed to roam the hotel without social distancing or mask-wearing.
 The actors and hotel employees were tested three times a week.
 Renting the hotel, combined with the COVID-19 precautions, convinced the cast that it would be safe to resume filming.
 Trevorrow encouraged the actors to make suggestions regarding their characters.
 He and the cast formed a close relationship while they lived together for four months, allowing them to create the characters "in a way that I never would have had the opportunity to do" if not for the pandemic protocols.
 The safety measures cost approximately $9 million, including the hotel.
 Jurassic World Dominion was one of the first major films to resume production during the pandemic and was an example to other major productions on how to resume.
 Universal considered the film ideal to resume; it required few real locations outside of the studio sets and had a relatively small cast and few extras.
 The earlier start of filming in England also made it easier to resume.